Erg Chech 002

 Erg Chech 002 (EC 002) is an ancient andesite meteorite discovered in the Erg Chech region of the Sahara Desert in Algeria.
-It is believed to be a fragment of a chondritic protoplanet that is over 4.566 billion years old, and is believed to be the oldest known volcanic rock on Earth.
+It is believed to be a fragment of a Achondritic protoplanet that is over 4.566 billion years old, and is believed to be the oldest known volcanic rock on Earth.
+It is held at the Maine Mineral and Gem Museum.